python-lml/lml/docs/source/design.rst

 In terms of plugin registrations, three different approaches have been tried.
 Monkey-patching was easy to implement.
 When a plugin is imported, it loads the plugin dictionary from the main package and add itself.
-But it is genernally perceived as a "bad" idea.
+But it is generally perceived as a "bad" idea.
 Another way of doing it is to place the plugin code in the main component and the plugin just need to declare a dictionary as the plugin's meta data.
 The main package register the meta data